Xinglab/rPGA/README.md

      -c CHROM 		Chromosome to be analyzed (required) --conflict		flag to write bam file containing conflicting reads

+Once you have generated allele specific bam files for all 22 autosomal chromosomes or all 22 autosomes, X, and Y, you can merge them into one allele specific bam file for each haplotype, hap1.as.bam and hap2.as.bam.

+To merge all 22 autosomes run:

+   $ rPGA merge auto

+To merge all 22 autosome, X, and Y, run:

+   $ rPGA merge all

 ### Generating Allele Specific Bam Files

                      ________________           ____________________